 Because your client may require that you carry professional liability coverage, read the fine print in your contract to be sure you have the amount specified.

 Get a FREE professional liability insurance quote now!

 Professional Liability Insurance Tips

-- Professional liability insurance is generally issued on a “claims-made” basis.
-So, for a claim to be covered, the incident in question must have taken place while coverage was in force, and the claim must also be filed while the policy is still in force.
-If you let your policy lapse after a sale, and then you get sued, you won’t be covered.
+- Professional liability insurance is typically issued on a "claims-made" basis.
+This means that for your claim to be covered, the alleged error or omission must be covered by the policy and must have taken place while the policy was in force, and the claim must be made while the policy is still active.
+In other words, don't let your policy lapse, even after your engagement is complete, or you won't have protection.

 - E&O insurance only covers you for errors or omissions you or your employees make on the job, so some situations aren't covered.
 To protect yourself, use an engagement agreement that outlines procedures for conflict resolution and clearly states your and your client's rights.

 - You never know what might spark a lawsuit, and sometimes, it's just as simple as a client relationship gone bad.
 Even when you do your best work, the risk of a lawsuit is real, so professional liability insurance is a must-have in the accounting field.